What Types of Materials Can Be Hot Foil Stamped?

 Belle Llorin

 With its metallic finish and immersive process, it transforms everyday items into personalized keepsakes, right in front of your guests.
-But not all materials are created equal.
+But the result depends heavily on one thing: the material.

 As an NYC calligrapher specializing in live events, I’ve worked with a wide range of materials, and I’ve learned exactly what works, what doesn’t, and what truly feels elevated.